agrobys/BoardProvisioningBot/README.md

 ### Be aware that:

 - Anyone who has the admin's access token can perform any API operations on your organization's Control Hub.
-Be careful pasting it in the chat.
+Don't paste it in the chat.

 >If you have any questions, contact me at agrobys@cisco.com.